ice-wm/man/icewm-preferences.md

 - **ColorNormalTitleBarText** = "rgb:00/00/00"

-    Textcolor of the titlebar of regular windows.
+    Text color of the titlebar of regular windows.

 - **ColorNormalTitleBarShadow** = ""

-    Textshadow of the titlebar of regular windows.
+    Text shadow of the titlebar of regular windows.

 - **ColorActiveTitleBar** = "rgb:00/00/A0"